hopchouinard/Claraforge/why-it-works/META-WhyItWorks_LearningModel.md

-# WhyItWorks Learning Model – How Claraverse Teaches Itself (and You)
+# WhyItWorks Learning Model – How Claraforge Teaches Itself (and You)

 > *A repo that just sits there is a museum.
-Claraverse is a dojo—every commit a new sparring match in the art of thinking with AI.*
+Claraforge is a dojo—every commit a new sparring match in the art of thinking with AI.*

 ---

 ## 0. Why This Doc Exists

-People see the philosophies, the prompts, the meta docs and ask, “Great, but how does all this *improve* over time?”  **Answer:** Claraverse is wired with a built‑in learning model—capturing feedback, versioning insight, and auto‑up‑skilling every fork.
+People see the philosophies, the prompts, the meta docs and ask, “Great, but how does all this *improve* over time?”  **Answer:** Claraforge is wired with a built‑in learning model—capturing feedback, versioning insight, and auto‑up‑skilling every fork.
 This file is the blueprint.

 ---